-There is no acceptance to the minor.
+Acceptance is automatic to the minor.
 If you complete the form, you are a listed a pursuing the minor until you let us know that you are no longer completing it.
 There is no penalty for lack of completion.

 Students must complete:

-COMM 1101: Cases in Communication – Fall only
+COMM 1101: Introduction to Communication – Fall only

 Two courses from the following, only one of which can be a writing course (2310 or 3000-3099):

 - COMM 1300: Visual Communication – Spring only

 - COMM 2310: Writing about Communication (Very limited spots for non-majors)

 - COMM 2820: Research Methods in Communication Studies – Fall only

 - COMM 3010: Writing and Producing the Narrative for Digital Media

 - COMM 3020: Science Writing for the Media